Bujumbura: Economy

+The Port of Bujumbura is the largest port on Lake Tanganyika.

+Burundi depends on neighboring countries for access to the ocean.

+Goods may be carried by road via Rwanda, or by the lake and then by road or rail via Tanzania, Congo or Zambia.

+80% of Burundi's external trade is carried via the last three routes, using the Port of Bujumbura.

+The port manages receipt and delivery of exports and imports, whether carried by ship or by truck.

+As of 2011 more than 90% of cargo handled was imports, of which about 60% entered by ship and 40% by truck.

-Bujumbura's central market is in the City Centre, along Rwagasore Avenue.
-During the 1993 ethnic violence in Burundi, citizens had become less likely to travel far from the City Centre, and markets in neighbouring communities lost their business to the central market in Bujumbura.
-Consequently, vendors moved their business to the central market, many settling outside the market due to lack of space.
-However, the central market houses the largest variety of merchandise in the city, with stores that sell a wide range of goods.
+Bujumbura Central Market was in the city centre, along Rwagasore Avenue.
+During the 1993 ethnic violence in Burundi, citizens became less likely to travel far from the city centre, and markets in neighbouring communities lost their business to the central market.

-At dawn of 27 January 2013 a serious fire ravaged Bujumbura's central market.
-Due to poor emergency response, the fire lasted for hours, resulting in a serious blow to local exchanges.
+At dawn on 27 January 2013 a serious fire ravaged the central market.
+Due to the poor emergency response, the fire lasted for hours, resulting in a serious blow to local exchanges.
 Hundreds of vendors, local and foreign, lost their goods to the fire and the reported looting.
-While Burundi's emergency services were unable to extinguish the blaze on their own, neighbouring Rwanda sent helicopters to assist in the emergency response.